Heads Up: New England Police Can Write You Certain Tickets Because of Your Dog in the Car

-If you're like me, you take your four-legged furry best friend almost everywhere you go.
-From quick errands to long road trips, the vet, or the dog park, our dogs spend lots of time with us in our cars.
-And especially here in New England, we're crossing state lines all of the time.
+If you're like me, you take your four-legged, furry best friend almost everywhere you go.
+Our dogs spend lots of time with us in our cars, especially here in New England, where we're crossing state lines all of the time.

-So I was surprised to learn that here in New England, sans Vermont, we actually have laws that affect how we drive around with our pets.
-This is according to News Orvis and Pet's That Travel, which laid out each and every state law that involves distracted driving, proper restraining, convertibles, and pet cruelty laws.
+I was surprised to learn that each New England state is both different and similar in its laws affecting how we drive with our four-legged furry besties.
+According to News Orvis and Pet's That Travel, here's where each New England state lands when it comes to distracted driving, proper restraining, convertibles, and pet cruelty laws.

-Right now, unrestrained pet laws only apply to the bed of a truck according to the News Orvis article which outlines actual law.
+Right now, unrestrained pet laws only apply to the bed of a truck, according to the News Orvis article, which outlines the actual law.
 In this case, your dog must be properly and safely restrained when he or she is traveling outside your vehicle.

 And of course, there are anti-cruelty laws for animals that law enforcement can look at on a case-by-case basis when it comes to the safety of your pet, according to News Orvis.

-Dogs on your lap or in the front seat unrestrained, or jumping around in the back seat and hanging out of windows could be an issue, and police can fine you according to the News Orvis article highlighting Massachusetts law.
+Dogs on your lap or in the front seat unrestrained, jumping around in the backseat, or hanging out of windows could be an issue.
+Police can fine you, according to the News Orvis article.

-Meanwhile, the article also says pets riding outside of the vehicle, in the bed of a truck, for instance, must be in a crate or cage that is properly secured to the truck.
+Meanwhile, the article also says that pets riding outside of the vehicle in the bed of a truck, for instance, must be in a crate or cage that is properly secured to the truck.

-Just like Massachusetts, if your pup isn't restrained inside your vehicle while you're driving, law enforcement officials technically can fine you with current distracted driving laws, and that includes any pups riding on your lap News Orvis says.
+Just like in Massachusetts, if your pup isn't restrained inside your vehicle while you're driving, law enforcement officials technically can fine you with current distracted driving laws, and that includes any pups riding on your lap, News Orvis says.

-Also, if you drive a convertible, News Orvis sites law that says your dog must be in a pet seatbelt.
-If your doggie rides in the bed of a pickup truck, your pet must be in a crate or cage that is properly secured to the truck.
+Also, if you drive a convertible, News Orvis cites a law that says your dog must be in a pet seatbelt.
+If your doggie rides in the bed of a pickup truck, it must be in a crate or cage that is properly secured to the truck.